September 26, 2024

 Another thing to consider is the path to the garden, or other pathways through the kitchen.
 Sometimes you need to pass through the kitchen to get to another area of your home.
 In these instances, a clear path should be created to lesson cooking obstructions as others pass through.

-Style and Design Preferences
+Style & Design Preferences

 Your style and design preferences should ultimately determine the kitchen layout you decide on.
 For example, a U-shaped kitchen layout may be the most space efficient choice for your kitchen, but you may prefer the style of an L-shaped kitchen.
 In this case, you should go for what you’d prefer.
 Your kitchen layout should reflect your preferences and lifestyle.